 Highland Park is in Ward 3 which includes the Macalester Groveland neighborhood.
 Our council member is Chris Tolbert.
 He can be reached at 651-266-8630.

 Sign up for Community Education?

-The Saint Paul Public Schools has a robust community education program with programming that includes adult basic education and enrichment, early childhood family education, out-of-school time child care and youth programs.
+The Saint Paul Public Schools has a robust community education program covering adult basic education and enrichment, early childhood family education, before- and after-school childcare and youth programs.
 You can view catalogs and program information at https://www.spps.org/commed.
-Catalogs also can be picked up at Community Education Sites.
-In Highland the sites are Highland Park Community Center, Highland Park Middle School, Highland Park High School, Horace Mann School, Carondelet Village, EXPO Elementary, Brake Bread and Jie Ming (Homecroft).For general information call 651-767-8179.
+Catalogs also can be picked up at Community Education Sites including Highland Park Community Center, Highland Park Middle School, Highland Park High School, Horace Mann School, Carondelet Village, EXPO Elementary, Brake Bread and Jie Ming Mandarin Immersion Academy (formerly Homecroft).For general information call 651-767-8179.

 Sign up for Rec Center Activities?